Verdagraph/.github/profile/README.md

 VerdanTech is currently still in a pre-alpha state.
 As there is only one contributor, these things take a while.

 1.0 (Minimum Viable Product) Goals:
 - User registration, authentication, and management system.
+(Backend 75%, frontend 40%)
 - Gardens which act as containers for most application data and workspaces shared by multiple Users.
+(Backend 40%, frontend 5%)
 - Workspaces which give spatial context to geometries such as Plants and PlantingAreas.
+(Backend 5%, frontend 0%)
 - Attribute system which flexibly represents a diverse range of environmental and biological characteristics.
+(Backend 15%, frontend 0%)
 - Cultivars which are compositions of attributes into representations of plant types, species, and varieties.
+(Backend 5%, frontend 0%)
 - Plants which are representations of physical instances of plants and their lifecycles and behaviours within PlantingAreas.
+(Backend 5%, frontend 0%)
 - Agroplans which are integrations of past/current and future instances of Plants into plans which are validated against physical contstraints and can be optimized.
+(Backend 0%, frontend 0%)
 - A Planner interface which visualizes the planting windows of plant varieties over time and the 2D representation of workspaces throughout time.
+(Backend 0%, frontend 0%)

 Future goals:
 - AgroplanGenerators which which create and transform Agroplans according to objectives (ex. quantities and proportions of plant varieties, maximum calories, biodiversity) using algorithmic strategies (ex. simulated annealing).